 NOVEL ENTITIES

-For me it became a way of being able to deal with the sentiments of grieve because of this global problem and turn these into something more manageable.
-I can’t solve the problem, but I can try to be part of the solution.
-It has given me an extra goal on my excursions, a good thing to combine with experiencing nature and discovering new places.
-It is sometimes hard work, time consuming, but enormously satisfying.
+For me it became a way of being able to deal with the sentiment of grieve because of this global problem and turn this into something more manageable.
+Unable to solve the problem, at least being part of a solution.
+Cleaning beaches has given me an extra goal on my excursions, a good thing to combine with experiencing nature and discovering new places.
+It is sometimes hard work and time consuming, but enormously satisfying.

-After sorting and cleaning (including 40°C machine wash) a process of transformation starts in the studio, from the dirtiest trash into something worth keeping.
+After sorting and cleaning (including 60°C machine wash) a process of transformation starts in the studio, from the dirtiest trash into something worth keeping.

 My rope works point out the problems of plastic pollution and environmental destruction by it’s material.
 But they also tell something else.
 Something about displacement and travelling, about longing away.
 About time and chance.
 I see the connection to some ethnographic works, like abstract handicraft from the Amazon or the Congo, something you might find in an ethnographic museum, soft and tactile like a textile.